pgfearo/xmlspectrum/app/readme.txt

 For the CSS generated, there are 2 color themes a light theme and a dark theme, the default is dark.
 To set the light theme, set the 'light-theme' value to 'yes'

+Example implementations of XMLSpectrum:

+1. highlight-file.xsl    - highlights any source file with URL provided as an XSLT parameter
+2. highlight-inline.xsl  - highlights <samp> elements within an HTML file that is the input to the stylesheet

 Example running from the command-line using the Saxon-HE XSLT 2.0 processor:

 Sample 1.Colorise XSLT and embedded XPath
 Sample 2 Colorise non-XML XPath text file "xpath-text.txt" Sample 3 Colorise XSD 1.1 and embedded XPath
+Sample 4 Colorise XSLT, XSD and XPath embedded within <samp> elements in an HTML file - use default dark theme Sample 5 Colorise XSLT, XSD and XPath embedded within <samp> elements in an HTML file - use light-theme

 java -cp "C:\Program Files (x86)\Saxon\saxon9he.jar" net.sf.saxon.Transform -t -it:main -xsl:xsl/highlight-file.xsl sourcepath=../samples/xpathcolorer-x.xsl